 Sourcing & Supplier Relations

 The Global Sourcing & Procurement and Supplier Management function is responsible for maintaining the standards by which suppliers are identified, qualified and managed.
-Supplier selection and management follow a robust sourcing management process, in which supplier diversity principles are integrated throughout each stage.
+Supplier selection and management follow a robust sourcing management process, in which economic inclusion and supplier diversity principles are integrated throughout each stage.
+Throughout the supplier life cycle, our company establishes expectations, assesses risk, supports supplier development and manages performance.

-Supplier and third-party risk management is an enterprise-wide effort supported by Global Sourcing & Procurement, Supplier Management, the Office of General Counsel, Global Compliance, Global Quality, Corporate Audit and Assurance, and Environmental Health & Safety.
-Representatives from each function meet regularly to discuss, assess and manage issues that are risk-drivers.
+Supplier and third-party risk management is an enterprise-wide effort supported by Global Sourcing & Procurement, Supplier Management, the Office of General Counsel, Ethics & Compliance, Global Quality, Corporate Audit and Assurance, and Environmental Health & Safety.
+Representatives from each function meet regularly to discuss, assess and manage issues on a risk-driven basis.

 We have a defined risk-management process, and our supply base is measured against the process criteria.
-Using a risk-based approach, supplier assessments and audits are conducted based on multiple factors (e.g., risk profile, engagement and activity type, and geography).
-The assessments and audits evaluate a supplier’s ability to meet both industry and our own standards for quality, safety, and ethical business practices.
-Results are reviewed by senior management across the company.
+Using a risk-based approach, supplier assessments and audits are conducted based on multiple factors (e.g., risk profile, engagement and activity type and geography).
+The assessments and audits evaluate a supplier’s ability to meet both industry and our own standards for quality, safety and ethical business practices.
+Results are reviewed with senior management across the company.

 Our supplier assessments include: